Book Review: The Snow Child by Eowyn Ivey (A Beautiful Read) | Favbookshelf

 The Bensons were the cherry on the cake.
 They added light-heartedness to the otherwise sad storyline of Jack and Mabel.
 They connected the couple to reality and friendship and were a great addition to the story.

-Faina was very well written.
-She is this mysterious, shy, and lovable child.
-Whether Faina was indeed a human or a magical person was left to the conclusion of the readers.
+Faina, the snow child, is a fascinating character.
+She’s mysterious, shy, and lovable.
+The question of whether she’s human or magical is left up to us.
 Additionally, Faina acts as a healthy catalyst for Jack and Mabel’s relationship.
 Her presence energises the couple, and she acts as their lucky charm.
 But most importantly, they learn to cope with child loss through her—something they struggled with their entire lives.

 She wept until there was nothing left in her, and she wiped her face with the tips of her fingers and sat in the chair, expecting Jack to go out the door and leave her alone.
 But he knelt at her feet, put his head in her lap, and they held each other and shared the sorrow of an old man and an old woman who have lost their only child.

 Concluding, I found myself slacking off at times, mostly because I’m more into fast-paced books.
 However, I enjoyed reading it primarily because of the engaging characters, their emotions, and the snowy backdrop.
-All in all, this book is bittersweet, wistful, and thought-provoking and provides a heartfelt read.
+Overall, it’s a bittersweet, thoughtful read that I highly recommend.

 Conclusion